-You can continue to follow along with the Create your First Page in Symfony chapter to learn more about how to configure and develop inside your application.
+You can continue to follow along with the Create your First Page in Symfony article to learn more about how to configure and develop inside your application.

 The Symfony Standard Edition comes with some example functionality.
 To remove the sample code, follow the instructions in the "How to Remove a Bundle" article.

 Every Symfony project uses a group of third-party "vendor" libraries.
 One